Colorado Rafting Trips

 In the northwestern corner of Colorado, choose from two iconic river trips in the heart of Dinosaur National Monument.
 The Green River flows through the imposing Gates of Lodore and into a landscape straight out of a fantasy novel.
-The Yampa is a free-flowing river that runs through a bright white canyon like nothing else on earth.
+The Yampa is a free-flowing river that runs through a bright white canyon like nothing else on Earth.
 The Yampa and Green meet in Colorado’s Echo Park, a confluence with great historic and geologic significance.
 Farther south, Colorado’s namesake river slips through the pink sandstone and calm water of Ruby and Horsethief canyons.
 Stand-up paddle boards are popular here.
 Pair Ruby and Horsethief with Utah’s Westwater Canyon, just downstream to get the ultimate combination of relaxation and big whitewater splashes.